cunnie/docs/vcsa_ssl.md

 ### Problem Description
 In Cloud Foundry Engineering the Chrome Web Browser is the most popular browser among the developers, but it is not without shortcomings, especially with regard to self-signed certs.

-Google's Chrome web browser has difficulty permanently storing exceptions for  websites which have self-signed certificates (a complicated work-around would be to visit the site in Safari and store the exception in the System's keychain).
+Google's Chrome web browser under OS X has difficulty permanently storing exceptions for  websites which have self-signed certificates (a complicated work-around would be to visit the site in Safari and store the exception in the System's keychain).
 Every time Chrome is restarted and the site with the self-signed cert is visited, the user encounters a warning screen.
 To make matters worse, a recent Chrome update requires the user to click not once but twice to get past the warning screen.

 [caption id="attachment_30655" align="alignnone" width="427"]<a href="http://pivotallabs.com/wordpress/wp-content/uploads/2014/09/splash_screen_self-signed.png"><img src="http://pivotallabs.com/wordpress/wp-content/uploads/2014/09/splash_screen_self-signed.png" alt="Chrome&#039;s warning screen when encountering a self-signed certificate.
 This is particularly irritating under the OS X environment, for Chrome does not have a built-in mechanism to store certificate exceptions" width="427" height="288" class="size-full wp-image-30655" /></a> Chrome's warning screen when encountering a self-signed certificate.
 This is particularly irritating under the OS X environment, for Chrome does not have a built-in mechanism to store certificate exceptions[/caption]